steved/kubewire/README.md

 ### Usage

-KubeWire requires access to Kubernetes (by default; `~/.kube/config`) and a deployment or statefulset to proxy traffic for and through.
+KubeWire requires access to Kubernetes (by default; `~/.kube/config`) and a deployment or statefulset name to proxy traffic for and through.

 **Note**: `proxy` will modify the target resource in the cluster.
 Only execute the command in clusters where restoration is simple (e.g. with `helm`) or changes are not destructive.